martinjagodic/netlify-plugin-generate-pdf/README.md

-# Metlify Plugin Generate PDF
+# Netlify Plugin Generate PDF
 Generate a PDF from HTML at the provided URL and save it to publish directory.

 ## Install